amihere/digital_qlc/new_questions.md

 ## final_summary

 **Question:** Thank you for your time and trust today.
 Take care of yourself, mama.
+Bye.
 **Type:** summary
 **Next:** nil